 To complete the project I decided to use some more of the Delightfully Detailed Laser-cut Specialty Paper as a stencil.
 I carefully held it in place while I used a Sponge Dauber to gently tap a little Tuxedo Black ink onto the flap of a Whisper White Medium Envelope.

-Next I stenciled across the top right and bottom left corners of a layer of Whisper White Card.
+Next I stencilled across the top right and bottom left corners of a layer of Whisper White Card.
 Then once I’d fixed the Whisper White layer inside the card base, I was done.